 This technique computes order quantities by determining the total demand sum up to the period when carrying costs and ordering costs for the item are most balanced.
 Part period balancing is a dynamic lot-sizing technique that works by first calculating order quantities (using the least total cost method) and then looking ahead/back to see if grouping periods together reduces the overall ordering and carrying cost.

-Types of inventory replenishment systems
+Types of inventory replenishment systems in warehouses

 Most large businesses that sell or manufacture tangible goods have to manage and track hundreds, if not thousands of products.
 It’s easy for human operators to miss key indicators that point to seasonal changes in demand, change in consumer preferences and out-of-date products, leading them to order inventory at the wrong time or in sub-optimal quantities.

 As such, a lot of operations managers resort to legacy applications in an attempt to optimize replenishment activities.
 Most of these systems do not have functionalities like demand forecasting, custom alert notifications, inventory management and demand planning.
-Some managers may even use spreadsheets to attempt a manual calculation of demand forecasts — an arduous, time-consuming process that greatly increases error margins.
+Some managers may even use spreadsheets to attempt a manual calculation of demand forecasts — an arduous, time-consuming replenishment process that greatly increases error margins.

 To maintain optimum inventory levels, there is a need for accurate demand forecasting and planning systems to predict future sales and ensure sufficient inventory levels without increasing ordering/carrying costs and running the risk of stock-outs or obsolescent stock.
 This requires the use of inventory replenishment systems, such as those outlined below.